Vietnam.vn - Nền tảng quảng bá Việt Nam

 RMIT University hosts the "Empower HERpreneurship" event to promote gender equality in entrepreneurship and celebrate the achievements of female business leaders.

-The event was organised by the RMIT Activator incubator in collaboration with the Entrepreneurship programme at RMIT University’s School of Business.
-“Empower HERpreneurship” included an exhibition showcasing the products and services of 10 female-led start-ups, along with a panel discussion with prominent female entrepreneurs.
+The event, organized by the RMIT Activator startup incubator in collaboration with the Entrepreneurship program of the RMIT University Business School, "Empower HERpreneurship" includes an exhibition introducing products and services of 10 startups founded by women, along with a discussion session with prominent female entrepreneurs.

-Dr Justin Xavier, Senior Manager of International Projects and Partnerships at RMIT University’s School of Business, said that female entrepreneurs are increasingly leading the charge for social impact, environmental sustainability and ethical leadership.
-“They are making a positive difference in their communities and beyond,” he said.
+Dr Justin Xavier - Senior Manager of Projects and International Cooperation at RMIT University's School of Business, said that female entrepreneurs are increasingly leading social impact, environmental sustainability and ethical leadership.
+"They are making a positive difference in their communities and beyond," he said.

-Dr Jung Woo Han - Senior Lecturer of Human Resource Management and Entrepreneurship at RMIT also affirmed that female entrepreneurs today are not limited to small or micro enterprises.
-Start-ups founded by women have achieved breakthroughs in innovation, boldly launching international brands.
+Dr. Jung Woo Han - Senior Head of Human Resource Management and Entrepreneurship at RMIT also affirmed that female entrepreneurs today are not limited to small or micro enterprises.
+Start-ups founded by women have made breakthroughs in innovation, boldly launching international brands.

 Speakers and representatives of the Empowering HERpreneurship event organizers.
 Photo: RMIT Vietnam